 The game of darts is hundreds of years old rumour has it that the sport originally began as a contest between bored soldiers / archers during respites from battle.
 The soldiers threw short throwing spears into the upturned ends of wine barrels.
 As their competition progressed, a more critically marked target became necessary, which led to the use of a slice of a tree as a target.
 The natural rings of the tree proved perfect for scoring purposes, as did the radial cracks which appeared as the wood dried out.
 The winter forced the game indoors, and shorter darts and basic indoor rules were adopted.

 In 1530 Anne Boleyn gave Henry VIII a set of "darts of Biscayan fashion, richly ornamented," these were not darts as we know them today but more of a small throwing spear.
 Even our Pilgrim fathers are said to have had darts on the Mayflower (1620) and although their main use was for a weapon it is conservable they may have used the butt of a wine cask as a "board" for target practise.
-However Queen Elizabeth I throw the odd dart as seen here below
+However Queen Elizabeth, the Queen Mother, throw the odd dart as seen here below

-Queen Elizabeth I throwing darts in Slough, England
+Queen Elizabeth, the Queen Mother, throwing darts in Slough, England

 Pub Darts Match circa 1937

 The number system on the board is often credited to Brian Gamlin, a carpenter from Bury, Lancashire, who is said to have invented it at the age of 44 in 1896 but he died in 1903 without patenting it.
 But after extensive research viewing the English and Wales Census and contacting Bury News papers and archives no trace of Brian existence can be found.
 This is not to say he didn't exist, as some reports say that Brian was also attached to a travelling circus and may have missed the census at the time...